rust-lang/rust/README.md

   - Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
-  - Each pull request will be labeled with the most relevant [sub-team].
+  - Each pull request will be labeled with the most relevant [sub-team], which will lead to its being triaged by that team in a future meeting and assigned to a member of the subteam.
-  - Each sub-team triages its RFC pull requests.
-The sub-team will either close the pull request (for RFCs that clearly will not be accepted) or assign it a *shepherd*.
-The shepherd is a trusted developer who is familiar with the RFC process, who will help to move the RFC forward, and ensure that the right people see and review it.
   - Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
-The shepherd assigned to your RFC should help you get feedback from Rust developers as well.
-  - The shepherd may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail.
+Feel free to reach out to the RFC assignee in particular to get help identifying stakeholders and obstacles.
   - The sub-team will discuss the RFC pull request, as much as possible in the comment thread of the pull request itself.
 Offline discussion will be summarized on the pull request comment thread.